-Bullfrogs will eat any animal they can capture and swallow, including worms, insects, crayfish, fish, other frogs (including other bullfrogs), snakes, small turtles, and even small mammals and birds.
+Ambush predators, bullfrogs will eat almost any animal they can capture and swallow, including worms, insects, crayfish, fish, other frogs, snakes, small turtles, small mammals and even birds.

-This is the largest North American frog, weighing up to 1 pound and measuring up to 8 inches in length.
+They are the largest North American frog, weighing up to one pound and measuring up to eight inches.

-Bullfrogs have a wide variety of predators that feed on their eggs, tadpoles, and adult frogs.
-These include aquatic insects, crayfish, fish, other bullfrogs, aquatic turtles, snakes, birds, and mammals.
-Humans hunt these frogs for their meat (their legs, specifically).
+A wide variety of predators feed on bullfrog eggs, tadpoles or adults.
+These include aquatic insects, crayfish, fish, other bullfrogs, aquatic turtles, snakes, birds and mammals, including humans.

 Back to the Top